The Battle for Charleston – 28 June 1776

 The Bristol suffered forty men killed and seventy-one wounded in the thirteen-hour battle as well as losing her main and mizzenmasts.
 Captain Morris died of his wounds aboard the hospital ship Pigot four days later, whilst Lieutenants Tobias Caulfield, Anthony Molloy and Charles Nugent were wounded.
 The Experiment suffered twenty-three men killed and fifty-six wounded including Captain Scott who lost an arm.
 The squadron was withdrawn on General Clinton’s orders that night, having in total suffered sixty-four men killed and one hundred and forty-one wounded against the American losses of twelve killed and twenty wounded.
 At least some skill was shown in getting the ships back over the bar, and three weeks later Clinton’s troops were re-embarked.

 Parker was later castigated for advocating the attacking in the first place and then not bypassing Fort Moultrie to attack the less well defended city.
 It was also felt that the two services had not co-operated to the best of their ability.
-To add to his problems Parker’s detractors in London ridiculed him in song.
+To add to his problems, Parker’s detractors in London ridiculed him in song.
 As the reduced squadron left Charleston on 3 August and made the best of its way to New York to join Lord Howe on 14 August, his seamen however spoke of the tenacity of the American defence with respect.

 The despatches concerning the assault on Charleston were carried home by Captain Charles Hope of the armed ship Friendship, whilst Lieutenant Caulfield was posted captain of the Bristol in the stead of the late Captain Morris, and Lieutenant Molloy was promoted to the rank of commander and appointed to the Thunder in place of Commander James Reid who was also posted captain.
+Lieutenant Ambrose Reddall, who had fought the Experiment in the place of the wounded Captain Scott, was taken aboard the Bristol as her second lieutenant and shortly afterwards he too was promoted commander

-|Commodore Parker’s squadron:|
+|Commodore Parker s squadron:|

 |Bristol 50||Commodore Sir Peter Parker|